Jajoe2016/telegramMessagePHP/README.md

 uses MadelineProto library to send message to any telegram user.
 Full documentation and source is found at: https://github.com/danog/MadelineProto

-how to run on terminal
+how to run on terminal: php myphp.php
-php myphp.php

 # First time setup - this one time setup should be completed before we start sending message.
 If it is run first time it will open a prompt.